 Abraham Lincoln High School in Northeast Philadelphia region is our team’s target.
 We have 8 weeks to work with these high school students and faculty and deliver the insights.
 Our original schedule is arranging 4 to 5 times workshops to get the answer.

 The stakeholder map shows our studio as the research group facing to multiple influences.

-At the first time meeting, we brought a giant roll of paper fully filled with pictures that showed variety of living environments.
-Students had 8 minutes to like or dislike the content of pictures by using color coded stickers, and then chatted with each other about those were most voted.
-As the part of icebreaker, they were also encouraged to share every scene in school and leave comments on social media platform.
-We synthesize these feedbacks and realize even they do have some opinions about what are missing or what they want in school, there is a deeper problem neutralizing students’ learning passion.
-Thus, we wonder what is happening during a typical one day of these students?
+At the first time meeting, we brought a giant roll of paper fully filled with pictures that showed the variety of living environments.
+Students had 8 minutes to like or dislike the content of pictures by using color coded stickers and then chatted with each other about those who were most voted.
+As part of the icebreaker, they were also encouraged to share every scene in school and leave comments on social media platforms.
+We synthesize those feedback and understand some opinions about what is missing or what they want in the school and what is the deeper problem neutralizing students’ learning passion.
+Thus, we wonder what is happening during a typical day for these students.

-We prepared a sheet of table, called the “Journey Running Map,” for the next workshop to collect this information.
+We prepared a sheet table, called the “Journey Running Map,” for the next workshop to collect this information.
 Participants were required to map out their daily course schedule in terms of mood and focus changing in each period.
 To learn these details can help us understand what lowers study efficiency.
-For example, we notice some of the students are really like taking the biology class, but they want to study subjects in small group form so they could have more chance to operate experiment.
+For example, we notice some of the students really like taking biology classes, but they want to study subjects in small group form so they could have more chances to operate experiments.

 Verifying our findings is also necessary before we start providing a solution.
 We wrote down these findings on the back side of the subject name card and asked students to guess in which class the issue we were describing.